cotarr/ds18b20-api/README.md

 ```
 NODE_DEBUG_LOG=1 node bin/www
 ```
+There are many ways to make the application start during boot of the raspberry pi, such as an '@boot' crontab rule.
+These autostart methods will be different depending on the local setup, so they will not be covered here.

 In the case of NODE_ENV=production the HTTP access log is limited to logging only errors where the HTTP response status code is greater or equal than 400.